-Consuming a high fiber diet, especially when you are not used to it, may cause stomach upset.
-Even though fiber is highly vital for your health, consuming too much may cause digestion difficulties.
+Consuming a high fiber diet, especially when not used to it, may cause stomach upset.
+Even though fiber is vital for your health, consuming too much may cause digestion difficulties.

 You end up experiencing constipation and bloating.
-When you adopt the Daniel Fast, consider moderately introducing fiber-rich foods in your diet.
+When you adopt the Daniel Fast, consider moderately introducing fiber-rich foods into your diet.

 Doing so will give your body time to adjust and reduce the risk of unforeseen side effects.

 Daniel Fast is not Designed for Everybody

 The core goal of the Daniel diet meal plan is to forgo indulgent foods as a form of devotion.
 Non-spiritual people and those who don’t conform to cultural practices may not be interested in trying it.

 This meal plan is also overly restrictive, which may negatively affect people with a history of eating disorders.

 Despite the drawbacks, you can implement some healthy practices of the Daniel Fast into your lifestyle.

 For example, consider increasing your consumption of fruits and vegetables and avoid processed meals.